June 2, 2023

 2. Cooler Master Hyper 212 Halo

-Next up is Cooler Master’s Hyper 212 Halo.
+The Cooler Master Hyper 212 Halo is one of the best CPU coolers for the i5-13600K, especially for those looking for a sleek design with RGB and multiple colour options.
 The Hyper 212 RGB Black Edition has been a well known feature on the GeekaWhat YouTube channel and website, and for this reason we decided to offer up the alternative ‘halo’ edition to spice things up a bit.
 The Hyper 212 Halo builds upon the success of the original Hyper 212 offering solid thermal capability, a sleek design, and easy installation.
+The Hyper 212 Halo is one of the more competitive options on the market sitting at $50 or so.
+Based on the performance metrics, this makes it pretty comparable to the Deepcool AK500 and AK620.

 Key Specs